evan-a-blosser-1/Advanced_Lab/README.md

 # Advanced_Lab

-Open ended labratory experiments cunducted for introduciton into research.
+Open-ended laboratory experiments were conducted for introduction into the world of research.

+---

 ## Lab 1: Cavendish Experiment: Calcuating Newtons Gravitational Constant "Big G"